phpDocumentor/phpDocumentor/docs/getting-started/changing-the-look-and-feel.rst

 you create an empty file named `breadcrumbs.html.twig` in `.phpdoc/template/`.
 Have a look in the `template directory`_ which other files can be overwritten.

-Besides the templates phpdocumentor allows you to customize the looks of the included templates just by modifying the CSS.
+Besides the templates phpDocumentor allows you to customize the looks of the included templates just by modifying the CSS.
 To do this you have to create a file named `template.css.twig` in `.phpdoc/template/css`.
 The minimal contents should be as below.
 The `base::` prefix allows you to extend files from the original template.